taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Dolby Audio for Ubuntu on Lenovo Slim 7x
 ## Implemented natively in Pipewire
 I converted the Dolby Settings from Windows into a Pipewire filter chain.
-This includes FIR Convolvers, 7 Band Compressors, and Limiters.
-I also added in the Bankstown Bass Enhancer from Asahi Linux.
-In my opinion audio with the normal preset now sounds nearly as good as on Windows, and matches the approach Asahi take with Macbook Audio.
+This includes the original factory-tuned Stereo FIR Convolver, 7 Band Compressor, and Limiter.
+I also added in a custom Bankstown Bass tuning.
+In my opinion audio with the normal preset now sounds nearly as good as on Windows, and matches the approach Asahi Linux take with Mac Audio.

-I haven't added any adjustments of my own, so you are getting as close as possible to Dolby tuning with the normal preset.

 This project also upmixes the sound to use all 4 speakers on the Slim 7x (only the front tweeters are active by default).

 If requested I can convert the "Voice" preset.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

-The alternative preset uses a different approach to speaker tuning.
-I am not using it but include it in case anyone prefers it.
+The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
 You need to manually install it, replacing the normal preset.

 Let me know if you find any bugs.